-Teacher's Visa You will be provided with a Visa Letter (called a Letter of Invitation) for obtaining single-entry Work Visa.
-The Visa will be changed to one year multy-entry Teacher's Visa after your arriving in Moscow.
+Teacher's Visa You will be provided with Visa Letters (a Letter of Invitation and a Covering Letter) for obtaining single-entry 3-month Work Visa which will be changed to multiple entry 1 year Work Visa (or for the period of employment according to the contract).
 It allows you to cross the Russian border as many times as you want during the year without any additional paperwork.

 Letter of Invitation The whole Visa process can take up to a month.
-During this time, our Visa Manager will contact you with detailed instructions and requests for information.
-To apply for a Letter of Invitation for your Visa, we will need a scanned copy of your passport details page(s) as well as the location (city) in which you will be applying for your Russian Visa, also your permanent adress and a reference of the previous employer.
+During this time, our HR Manager will contact you with detailed instructions and requests for information.
+To apply for a Letter of Invitation for your Visa, we will need a scanned copy of your passport details page(s) as well as the location (city) in which you will be applying for your Russian Visa, also your permanent adress an information about your previous company, not in Russia (name, address, phone number; your position).
 A passport has to be valid for 6 months after the Visa finishes.
 With all the information and the copy of your Passport, we will apply for the official Letter of Invitation from the Passport and Visa Department of the Ministry of Interior Affairs.
 The Letter of Invitation is normally ready within 17 working days after the application is made.
 When the Invitation is ready, the Original Letter of Invitation or its scan copy will be sent to you.
 Before applying for the Visa, we suggest that you should find out all the requirements at the Consulate where you are going to apply for the Visa ie AIDS test certificate, insurance policy etc. You should also find out about the Consulate fee and the time it takes for the Visa to be processed.
 It is your responsibility to organize the Visa application process, including obtaining an AIDS test certificate if it is required.

 - Application Form

 - Passport with at least one clear page

 - Letter of Invitation (the original)

 - AIDS certificate

 - Letter of Support /Covering Letter (upon request, but generally not required)